 Ryan Wells is Director of the Center for Student Success Research and Professor of higher education.
-He primarily investigates questions of college access, equity, and success for underrepresented and/or under-researched groups.
+He primarily investigates questions of college access, equity, and success for underrepresented and/or marginalized students.
 Topics for recent research include the ways that socioeconomic...

 Associate professor Sara Whitcomb received her doctoral degree from the University of Oregon’s APA accredited program in school psychology in 2009.
 She completed her predoctoral APA/APPIC accredited internship at the May Institute and her postdoctoral fellowship at UMass’ PSC.
 Her research and...

 Rebecca Woodland is a professor of Educational Leadership.
 Woodland's research interests include leadership for curriculum and instruction, teacher education, professional learning communities, and organizational collaboration.

 Dr. Wyckoff has an extensive background in higher education administration, particularly in the areas of academic policy development and implementation, faculty development, curriculum development, and program review/assessment activities.

 Dr. Seon Yeong Yu's educational background and research focus on early childhood special education with a particular interest in young children’s social emotional competence, challenging behavior, social interaction and peer relationships.